MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Backup/v1.0.12/Get-AzureRmBackupItem.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmBackupItem** cmdlet gets the items in a container in azure_2 Backup and the protection status of the items.
+The **Get-AzureRmBackupItem** cmdlet gets the items in a container in Azure Backup and the protection status of the items.
 Enable items for protection by using the Enable-AzureRmBackupProtection cmdlet.

 A container that is registered to a Backup vault can have one or more items that can be protected.
-For azure_2 virtual machines, there can be only one item in the virtual machine container.
+For Azure virtual machines, there can be only one item in the virtual machine container.

 ## EXAMPLES